-The thought of installing WordPress plugins freaks people out.
-And for good reason!
-While plugins can bring very cool functionality and features to your site, many don’t know how they work or even how to properly add them to their site.
+The thought of installing WordPress plugins can be nerve-wracking.
+While plugins can bring very cool functionality and features to your website, many don’t know how they work or what is the best approach to do it on their own properly.

-While in reality it takes only a few clicks to install or update a plugin — there are resources and considerations you need to consider before jumping in, from backups to reviews and even if you really, really, even need that plugin.
+While, in reality, it takes only a few clicks to install or update a plugin — there are things you need to consider before jumping in, from backups to reviews and even if you really, really, even need that plugin.

-You can also search for plugins from within your WordPress Dashboard too (Plugins > Add New).
-Whether you are in the Directory or searching on your site you want to check that the plugin is compatible to the version of WordPress you are currently running.
+You can also search for plugins from within your WordPress Dashboard (Plugins > Add New).
+Whether in the directory on WordPress.org or exploring on your site, you want to check that the plugin is compatible and tested up to the version of WordPress you are currently running.
 (Which should be the current version.)

-There are also Premium Plugins where the the developer charges a fee for their plugins and offer more support options.
-Many of these plugins have a free version but offer “Pro” versions for more features and/or support.
-The premium versions are only available on the author’s site and are not listed in the WP Directory.
+I tend to gravitate towards Premium Plugins, where the developer charges a fee for their plugins and offers more support options.
+Premium plugins/versions are only available on the developer’s site and are not listed in the WP Directory.

 How to Install WordPress Plugins